BrahR/images-frontend/src/routes/docs/installing.md

 - Download Sharenix [github.com/Francesco149/sharenix](https://github.com/Francesco149/sharenix)

-- Update the default imgur.com uploader to use Sogga Images
+- Update the default imgur.com uploader to use Ascella Uploader
 - Change the request URL to the one in /profile
 - Change the "URL" to "URL": "$json:url$"
 - Adjust the keybinds as needed in the app